nishantvyas/taskmanager/TERMS.md

 ## Overview

-These Terms of Service ("Terms") govern your use of the Goal Tracking Chrome Extension ("the Extension").
+These Terms of Service ("Terms") govern your use of the Task Manager Chrome Extension ("the Extension").
 This Extension is an open source project created by [Nishant Vyas](https://www.linkedin.com/in/nishantvyas/) under DataBeeper LLC, a California-based LLC.

 ## Acceptance of Terms